Fight Notes: UFC Fight Night 151

 A very game but also very outclassed Kyle Prepolec lost what was effectively a three-round kickboxing match in a cage.
 Taleb was able to pick Prepolec apart at range, and handily won every round, but never got remotely close to finishing the fight.
 The next bout was more of the same, only a little harder to score; Vince Morales was given the nod over Aiemann Zahabi in a fight that was difficult to score and really tedious to watch.

 Things finally picked up with women's bantamweights Macy Chiasson and Sarah Moras.
 Moras was able to take Chiasson down early, but couldn't do much with top position and eventually got swept.
 Chiasson put a beating on Moras, but couldn't finish her before the round ended.
 Chiasson picked up where she left off in the second frame and was able to take Moras down, secure mount and ground-and-pound her way to the second finish of the night.

 - Macy Chiasson def.
-Sarah Moras by Technical Knock Out (punches) @ 2:22 of Round 2
+Sarah Moras by TKO (punches) @ 2:22 of Round 2

 - Vince Morales def.
 Aiemann Zahabi by Unanimous Decision (29-28, 29-28, 29-28)

 - Nordine Taleb def.
 Kyle Prepolec by Unanimous Decision (30-27, 30-27, 30-27)

 - Matt Sayles def.
 Kyle Nelson by Submission (arm-triangle choke) 3:16 @ of Round 3

 - Arjan Bhullar def.
 Juan Adams by Unanimous Decision (29-28, 29-28, 30-27)

 - Cole Smith def.
 Mitch Gagnon by Unanimous Decision (29-28, 29-28, 30-27)